collabdotcloud/docs.st.collab.cloud/docs/admin/admin-latest-changes.md

 The list of changes and fixes in the Administration Console (admin-app)

+#### 2025-02-24

+- Support for MFA reset.
+In case a user has lost the MFA device, an admin is now able to reset their devices through our admin-app.

 #### 2025-02-14

 Unlock Users.
 A user may be locked due too many failed login attempts.
 Permanently locked users may now be unlocked through the admin app